 At this stage, the athletic talent identification has been largely completed.
-It’s not hard to determine where a person is likely to be a champion when they have been primarily competing in events related to endurance for instance.
+However, it’s not hard to determine where a person is likely to be a champion when they have been primarily competing in events related to endurance, for instance.

-At this stage, the athlete can then be trained more specifically for their chosen sport because they have been steered, encouraged and interested in certain sports and activities that are most likely of a similar or related nature.
+At this stage, and can then train the athlete more specifically for their chosen sport because they have been steered, encouraged, and interested in certain sports and activities, most likely of a similar or related nature.

 Long-Term Strength Development and Progression of Strength Training Developing young athletes